 Is it all doom and gloom?

-Socio-economic upheavals in the past, such as the industrial revolution, caused many to panic that machines would replace manual labourers.
+Socio-economic upheavals in the past, such as the industrial revolution, caused many to panic that machines would replace manual laborers.
 When the automobile appeared as the dominant form of transportation, virtually all the workers who looked after horses, stables, and carriages lost their jobs.

 However, when new industries and related business sectors spring up, more and better paid jobs with improved working conditions and hours of employment can also be created.
 Between 1760 and 1840, the developed world experienced a period of economic growth and attained a level of prosperity that trickled down to the working and middle classes, and opened opportunities for education and advancement.

 Will the “Fourth Industrial Revolution” cause the same level of disruption and new opportunities as previous quantum technology shifts?
 The answer for society is yes, and for the individual, there is a narrow window to align your skill sets with the changing demands of the world of work.